-Al Dhabi Brokerage Services L.L.C. (the "Company") is a limited liability company incorporated in the Emirate of Abu Dhabi, United Arab Emirates.
-The Company was established on 7 February 2005 and commenced its operations on 14 May 2005 and is a wholly owned subsidiary of Abu Dhabi Commercial Bank, a public joint stock company incorporated and registered in the United Arab Emirates.
+Al Dhabi Brokerage Services L.L.C. (the "Company") is a limited liability company incorporated in the Emirate of Abu Dhabi, United Arab Emirates (U.A.E.).
+The Company was established on February 7, 2005 and commenced its operations on May 14, 2005 and is a wholly owned subsidiary of Abu Dhabi Commercial Bank, a public joint stock company incorporated and registered in the U.A.E.
 The registered head office of the Company is P.O.
-Box 939, Abu Dhabi, United Arab Emirates.
+Box 939, Abu Dhabi, U.A.E.

-The Company is registered as a brokerage company in accordance with United Arab Emirates Federal Law No. 4 of 2000.
+The Company is registered as a brokerage company in accordance with the U.A.E.
+Federal Law No. 4 of 2000.